Cabbage seedpod weevil

 • High numbers of adults in the fall may indicate the potential for economic infestations the following spring.

-Albertan growers can report and check the live map for CSPW posted by Alberta Agriculture and Forestry (screenshot provided below as an example; retrieved 2022Jul28).
+Albertan growers can report and check the live map for CSPW posted by Alberta Agriculture and Irrigation (screenshot provided below as an example; retrieved 2022Jul28).

 This image has an empty alt attribute; its file name is 2022Jul28_CSPW-map_AB.png